AdguardTeam/dnsproxy/README.md

       --edns             Use EDNS Client Subnet extension
       --edns-addr=       Send EDNS Client Address
-      --ipv6-disabled    If specified, all AAAA requests will be replied with NoError RCode and empty answer --bogus-nxdomain=  Transform responses that contain at least on of the given IP addresses into NXDOMAIN.
+      --ipv6-disabled    If specified, all AAAA requests will be replied with NoError RCode and empty answer --bogus-nxdomain=  Transform responses that contain at least one of the given IP addresses into NXDOMAIN.
 Can be specified multiple times.
       --version          Prints the program version